 When it comes to packing, don’t be afraid to improvise with things you already have.
 Trash bags, for example, can also be used for pillows, blankets and even as garment bags.

-“When it comes to packing electronics, keep cables under control by threading them through the middle of toilet paper tubes and wrapping the cable around the cardboard,” says Blake Connoy, managing director of Helpling Canada, a Toronto-based cleaning service.
-“Be sure to keep cables, remotes and other accessories with their piece of equipment.”
+“When it comes to packing electronics, keep cables under control by threading them through the middle of toilet paper tubes and wrapping the cable around the cardboard,” says Blake Connolly, managing director of Helpling Canada, a Toronto-based cleaning service.
+“Be sure to keep cables, remotes, and other accessories with their piece of equipment.”